TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent.md

 Go to your unRaid Dashboard to your settings tab and select in the `User Utilities` at the bottom the new plugin you installed `User Scripts`.

-??? check "Example - [CLICK TO EXPAND]"
+??? check "Screenshot Example - [CLICK TO EXPAND]"
     ![!User Scripts](images/Unraid-settings-user-scripts-icon.png)

 Select at the bottom `ADD NEW SCRIPT`.

-??? check "Example - [CLICK TO EXPAND]"
+??? check "Screenshot Example - [CLICK TO EXPAND]"
     ![!Add New Script](images/Unraid-user-scripts-add-new-script-icon.png)

 A popup will appear where you can give it a name, for this example we're going to use `qBittorrent Mover` and then click on `OK`.

-??? check "Example - [CLICK TO EXPAND]"
+??? check "Screenshot Example - [CLICK TO EXPAND]"
     ![!qBittorrent Mover](images/Unraid-user-scripts-add-new-script-enter-name-qbt.png)

 Click in the list on the cogwheel of the new user scrip you made.

-??? check "Example - [CLICK TO EXPAND]"
+??? check "Screenshot Example - [CLICK TO EXPAND]"
     ![!Select user script](images/Unraid-settings-user-scripts-list-select-qbit-mover.png)

 Copy/Paste in the new windows that opens the following bash command followed by `SAVE CHANGES`.